How can we help you today?

 5. Keep contact information up to date

-Missing a renewal date is one of the quickest ways to lose a valuable domain.
-Once a domain expires, it can be snapped up by anyone, potentially leading to costly recovery efforts or permanent loss.
+Missing renewal dates is one of the fastest ways to lose a domain.
+Once expired, a domain can eventually be registered by someone else, often at a much higher cost to recover.

-Log in to your account regularly and ensure all contact details are current.
-Where available, consider using WHOIS privacy services to shield your personal contact information from public view.
+Log in regularly to update your account details, and consider WHOIS privacy services to protect owner information from public exposure.

 Frequently asked questions